discordjs/guide/guide/sharding/README.md

 ## Putting them together

-You'd likely want to output both pieces of information in the stats command, so let's combine these two examples using [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all):
+You'd likely want to output both pieces of information in the stats command.
+You can combine these two results with [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all):

 <branch version="11.x">